ibm-cloud-docs/power-iaas/manual-PER-mig.md

 You can use the [`ibmcloud pi workspace action`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1) CLI command to automate the migration of an existing network to PER.
 For more information, see [Migrating to PER](/docs/power-iaas?topic=power-iaas-per#migrate-per).

-If you manually configured your subnets and Direct Link through a support ticket, consider migrating your workspace to PER by opening a support ticket.
-With PER, you can benefit from built-in redundancy and increased bandwidth.
+If you manually configured your subnets and Direct Link through a support ticket, migrate your workspace to PER by opening a support ticket.

 ## Determining your Direct Link configuration method
 {: #determine-dl-config}